 Our sheet music for "Daddy Wouldn't Buy Me A Bow-Wow" is the original piano vocal version complete with lyrics.
 However the audio files use a clarinet sound instead of the voice.
 The sheet music can also be downloaded using the links in the left-hand menu, or download the midi and mp3 versions.

 The audio controls below allow you to play the mp3 version of Daddy Wouldn't Buy Me a Bow-wow (piano/vocal) or you can download the MP3 file.
-You can also download the midi version of Daddy Wouldn't Buy Me a Bow-wow (piano/vocal) or alternatively edit/play the midi file.
+You can also download the midi version of Daddy Wouldn't Buy Me a Bow-wow (piano/vocal).

 The image below is the first page of the sheet music, and here you can download the full sheet music for Daddy Wouldn't Buy Me a Bow-wow (piano/vocal) in PDF format.